mrossinek/cobib/src/cobib/man/cobib-note.1.md

 ## DESCRIPTION

 Interact with the note associated with an entry.
-Every entry can have a note file associated with it, the location of which is stored in the `note` field.
+Every entry can have a note file associated with it, the location of which is stored in the `notes` field.
 This command provides the means to interact with this note.

 Notes are handled specially during a *cobib-search(1)*, because their content is searched directly by cobib rather than relying on an external `config.commands.search.grep` program as is done for associated files.